 Skinner Cottage is a historic home built in 1802.
 The house is known as having been the governor of Vermont's residence and, later, the home of a founder of the Pew Charitable Trusts.
 The house is designated historic by the Manchester Historical Society, within the Manchester Village Historic District, which was added to the National Register of Historic Places in 1984.

-You can look at this beautiful house on Google Maps by clicking on 'more' and 'street view'; this way you can see the fantastic, quintessential Vermont village location near the Equinox Resort Hotel, the Courthouse and two historical churches; the beauty of the property and the street; even 'walk up and down the street' on the site.
+You can look at this beautiful house on GOOGLE MAPS.
+Click on 'more' and 'street view' to see the fantastic, quintessential Vermont village location near the Equinox Resort Hotel, the Courthouse and two historical churches; the beauty of the property and the street; even 'walk up and down the street' on the site.
 There are also high resolution photographs all within 100 yards of, or outside, the house.

 Special rates for extended stays.

 Golf and ski packages available.